dilshankarunarathne/docker-notes/README.md

 The server is also called the **Docker Engine**.
 It works on the background and takes care of building and running Docker containers.
 Technically, it's a process that runs on the OS.

-Kernel of a operating system is the part that manage all applications as well as the hardware resources like memory and CPU.
+Kernel of an operating system is the part that manage all applications as well as the hardware resources like memory and CPU.

 Every operating system has its own kernel.